rerf19/portfolio/README.md

 ![status/active](https://img.shields.io/badge/STATUS-ACTIVE-%23059669?style=flat-square)

-<h1 align="center">Portofolio</h1>
+<h1 align="center">Portfolio</h1>

-> My personal portofolio.
-I'm doing this project to be able to show up my ideias, personal projects and skills through my career.
+> My personal portfolio.
+I'm doing this project to be able to show up my ideas, personal projects and skills through my career.

 ## Do you wanna try?

-The portfolio will be visable to everyone on my domain.
-You will have the opportonity to see all of it [here](https://rodrigoferreira.dev).
+The portfolio will be visible to everyone on my domain.
+You will have the opportunity to see all of it [here](https://rodrigoferreira.dev).

-## Contributers
+## Contributors

 [![](https://github.com/rerf19.png?size=50)](https://github.com/rerf19)